jdh8/wbridge5.book/we-open/suits/responses.md

 here because the first-round responses are focused here.

 ### Simple raises ###
-A simple raise shows 6~10 DH.
+A simple raise shows 6~10 points.
 To raise a major requires 3+ cards because opener has shown 5+; to raise a minor requires 4+.
 The requirement on strength is one point lower in a competitive auction.